-National apprenticeship week is a government initiative which ran last year from 5 to 9 March 2018.
-During this week there was a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.
+National apprenticeship week is a government initiative that took place from 4 to 8 March 2019.
+During the week there was a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.

 To find out more about apprenticeships, see the apprenticeship pages on the GOV.UK website (external link).